turtlshell/Compare-FileHash/README.md

 #### 🧮 -Algorithms (optional)

 Determines which algorithm(s) are used to compute the specified files' hashes.
 You may pass any number of [algorithms](#algorithms), separated by commas.
-Passing "All" will run all algorithms.
+Passing 'All' will run all algorithms.
 When unspecified, SHA512 will be used.

 #### ✔️ -Expected (optional)